AdityaSingh2005/AulaCube-Task-Management-Application/README.md

 - Users can edit the task Name, Description, and Priority.
 - Priority levels like Low, Medium, High.
 - User can also Delete the task after completion.
+- The tasks are stored in the browser's local Storage, so that the tasks persist even after a page refresh.
 - Pagination for the task list. ***(Bonus Feature)***
 - Adding due dates to tasks. ***(Bonus Feature)***